Fall in the Blue Ridge Mountains by Leslie Restivo

 North Carolina Arboretum Trails

-A network of forested trails radiate out from the North Carolina Arboretum leading to Bent Creek Experimental Forest and the Blue Ridge Parkway.
-With a large variety of trees and plants, this a great place close to Asheville to get a quick taste of fall.
+A network of forested trails radiates out from the North Carolina Arboretum, leading to Bent Creek Experimental Forest and the Blue Ridge Parkway.
+With a large variety of trees and plants, this is a great place close to Asheville to get a quick taste of fall.

 Chimney Rock State Park Trails